-Some of the best swimming and snorkelling beaches on Earth, in a day trip from Perth.
+Some of the best swimming and snorkeling beaches on Earth, in a day trip from Perth.

-Spend a day on Perth’s island playground, Rottnest Island, or ‘Rotto’ as it’s affectionately known.
-The 63 white-sand beaches, 20 clear bays, top snorkel trails, surf breaks and unique plant and animal life of this Class A reserve are just a short ferry and cycle ride from the city.
+Spend a day on Perth’s island playground, Rottnest Island, or ‘Rotto’ as it’s affectionately known – just a short ferry ride from the city.
+Once you’re on the car-free island, you can explore the 63 white-sand beaches, 20 clear bays, top snorkel trails, surf breaks, and unique plant and animal life of this Class A reserve by bus, bike or on foot.

 Rottnest Island is best toured by bicycle